intermine/im-docs/docs/get-started/tutorial/webapp.rst

 Boxes
 ~~~~~~~

 You can customise the text in the three boxes that appear on the top of the home page.
 Let's edit the example given in the middle box marked `Analyse`.

+Notice the text box already has an example, `e.g. X, Y, Z`.
+This is the default example and it's set by `begin.listBox.example` in an InterMine properties file, global.web.properties.

-This property is controlled by the `begin.listBox.example` property in the web.properties file.
-Add this property to your web.properties files and redeploy your webapp.
+Add this property to your mine's web.properties files and redeploy your webapp to see your changes.

+In Intermine there are 3 webapp projects: InterMine, bio and mine.
+You shouldn't ever have to change the files in InterMine and bio, you'll only ever update your mine's files.
+When the webapp is compiled, the build system starts with the InterMine webapp project, then merges bio into that.
+Finally your mine's webapp is added.
+The files and properties set in bio override any in the InterMine project.
+Your mine's files and properties override any in bio or InterMine.

+Therefore when you set `begin.listBox.example` in your properties file, it overrode the same property set in the InterMine properties file.
+This will be true of any property.